IndianaBug/moonStreamProcess/README.md

 - spot_reinforcesDuration: the dictionary of duration of reinforced books by aggregated level in seconds.
 - spot_reinforcesDurationVola: the dictionary of volatility of spot_reinforcesDuration.

-Perpetual Data:
-perp_books: Information about perpetual market books.
-perp_buyVol: Buy volume in the perpetual market.
-perp_sellVol: Sell volume in the perpetual market.
-perp_open: Opening price in the perpetual market.
-perp_close: Closing price in the perpetual market.
-perp_low: Lowest price in the perpetual market.
-perp_high: Highest price in the perpetual market.
-perp_Vola: Volatility in the perpetual market.
-perp_VolProfile: Volume profile in the perpetual market.
-perp_buyVolProfile: Buy volume profile in the perpetual market.
-perp_sellVolProfile: Sell volume profile in the perpetual market.
-perp_numberBuyTrades: Number of buy trades in the perpetual market.
-perp_numberSellTrades: Number of sell trades in the perpetual market.
-perp_orderedBuyTrades: Ordered buy trades in the perpetual market.
-perp_orderedSellTrades: Ordered sell trades in the perpetual market.
-perp_voids: Perpetual market voids.
-perp_reinforces: Perpetual market reinforces.
-perp_totalVoids: Total voids in the perpetual market.
-perp_totalReinforces: Total reinforces in the perpetual market.
-perp_totalVoidsVola: Total voids volatility in the perpetual market.
-perp_voidsDuration: Duration of voids in the perpetual market.
-perp_voidsDurationVola: Volatility during voids in the perpetual market.
-perp_reinforcesDuration: Duration of reinforces in the perpetual market.
-perp_reinforcesDurationVola: Volatility during reinforces in the perpetual market.
-perp_weighted_funding: Weighted funding rate in the perpetual market.
-perp_total_oi: Total open interest in the perpetual market.
-perp_oi_increases: Open interest increases in the perpetual market.
-perp_oi_increases_Vola: Volatility during open interest increases in the perpetual market.
-perp_oi_decreases: Open interest decreases in the perpetual market.
-perp_oi_decreases_Vola: Volatility during open interest decreases in the perpetual market.
-perp_oi_turnover: Open interest turnover in the perpetual market.
-perp_oi_turnover_Vola: Volatility during open interest turnover in the perpetual market.
-perp_oi_total: Total open interest in the perpetual market.
-perp_oi_total_Vola: Volatility in total open interest in the perpetual market.
-perp_oi_change: Change in open interest in the perpetual market.
-perp_oi_Vola: Volatility in open interest in the perpetual market.
-perp_orderedOIChanges: Ordered open interest changes in the perpetual market.
-perp_OIs_per_instrument: Open interests per instrument in the perpetual market.
-perp_fundings_per_instrument: Fundings per instrument in the perpetual market.
-liquidations_perp_longsTotal: Total liquidations of long positions in the perpetual market.
-liquidations_perp_longs: Liquidations of long positions in the perpetual market.
-liquidations_perp_shortsTotal: Total liquidations of short positions in the perpetual market.
-liquidations_perp_shorts: Liquidations of short positions in the perpetual market.
-TTA_perp_ratio: Ratio of Take-Trader-Action in the perpetual market.
-TTP_perp_ratio: Ratio of Take-Trader-Profit in the perpetual market.
-GTA_perp_ratio: Ratio of Give-Trader-Action in the perpetual market.
-perp_liquidations_longsTotal: Total liquidations of long positions in the perpetual market.
-perp_liquidations_longs: Liquidations of long positions in the perpetual market.
-perp_liquidations_shortsTotal: Total liquidations of short positions in the perpetual market.
-perp_liquidations_shorts: Liquidations of short positions in the perpetual market.
-perp_TTA_ratio: Ratio of Take-Trader-Action in the perpetual market.
-perp_TTP_ratio: Ratio of Take-Trader-Profit in the perpetual market.
-perp_GTA_ratio: Ratio of Give-Trader-Action in the perpetual market.

-Option Data:
-oi_option_puts_0: Open interest of put options at a strike price of 0 in the perpetual market.
-oi_option_puts_10: Open interest of put options at a strike price of 10 in the perpetual market.
-oi_option_calls_0: Open interest of call options at a strike price of 0 in the perpetual market.
-oi_option_calls_10: Open interest of call options at a strike price of 10 in the perpetual market.

-# Key Features:

-* Order Book Analysis: Gain a deep understanding of market liquidity, price levels, and order book dynamics.
-* Trade Analysis: Extract and analyze market orders (trades) to identify patterns and trends.
-* Feature Extraction: Create powerful features from order book data to enhance trading and investment strategies.
-* Quantitative Insights: Utilize quantitative metrics and statistical analysis for informed decision-making.

-This library works only with seconds, minutes, hours and days

-## Formulas
+### Perpetual Data:
+- perp_books: the dictionary of absolute amount of books by aggregated level.
+- perp_buyVol: the total amount of market buys at the current timestamp.
+- perp_sellVol: the total amount of market sells at the current timestamp.
+- perp_open: the price at the beginning of the 1-minute interval.
+- perp_close: the price at the end of the 1-minute interval.
+- perp_low: the lowest price within a 1-minute interval.
+- perp_high: the highest price within a 1-minute interval.
+- perp_Vola: the volatility of the price within a 1-minute interval, calculated using standard deviation.
+- perp_VolProfile: the dictionary of market trades (sell + buy) by aggregated level.
+- perp_buyVolProfile: the dictionary of market buys by aggregated level.
+- perp_sellVolProfile: the dictionary of market sells by aggregated level.
+- perp_numberBuyTrades: number of buy trades at the current timestamp.
+- perp_numberSellTrades: number of sell trades at the current timestamp.
+- perp_orderedBuyTrades: the list of ordered buy trades. (may be usefull for entropy)
+- perp_orderedSellTrades: the list of ordered sell trades.
+- perp_voids: the dictionary of canceled books by aggregated level. (sums all canceled amounts)
+- perp_reinforces: the dictionary of reinforced books by aggregated level. (sums all reinforced amounts)
+- perp_totalVoids: the total amount of canceled orders at the current timestamp.
+- perp_totalReinforces: the total amount of reinforced orders at the current timestamp.
+- perp_voidsDuration: the dictionary of duration of canceled books by aggregated level in seconds.
+If someone is engaging in spoofing, you can determine the duration for which they place an order before canceling it by measuring the time interval between order placement and cancellation.
+- perp_voidsDurationVola: the dictionary of volatility of spot_voidsDuration.
+- perp_reinforcesDuration: the dictionary of duration of reinforced books by aggregated level in seconds.
+- perp_reinforcesDurationVola: the dictionary of volatility of spot_reinforcesDuration.
+- perp_weighted_funding: weighted funding rate at the current timestamp.
+- perp_total_oi: the total open interest at the current timestamp.
+- perp_oi_increases: the dictionary of increases of open interest by aggregated level.
+- perp_oi_increases_Vola: the dictionary of volatilities of increases of open interest by aggregated level.
+- perp_oi_decreases: the dictionary of decreases of open interest by aggregated level.
+- perp_oi_decreases_Vola: the dictionary of volatilities of decreases of open interest by aggregated level.
+- perp_oi_turnover:
+- perp_oi_turnover_Vola:
+- perp_oi_total: the dictionary of oi changes (buys-sells) by aggregated level.
+- perp_oi_total_Vola: the dictionary of volatilities of perp_oi_total.
+- perp_oi_change: the change of open inerest at the current timestamp.
+- perp_oi_Vola: the volatility of open interest at the current timestamp.
+- perp_orderedOIChanges: the list of ordered OI changes.
+- perp_OIs_per_instrument: the dictionary of open interest per instrument at the current timestamp.
+- perp_fundings_per_instrument: the dictionary of funding rates per instrument at the current timestamp.
+- perp_liquidations_longsTotal: the total amount of long liquidations at the current timestamp.
+- perp_liquidations_longs: the dictionary of liquidations by aggregated level, longs.
+- perp_liquidations_shortsTotal: the total amount of short liquidations at the current timestamp.
+- perp_liquidations_shorts: the dictionary of liquidations by aggregated level, shorts.
+- perp_TTA_ratio: weighted Long/Short ration of Top Traders Accounts
+- perp_TTP_ratio: weighted Long/Short ration of Top Traders Positions
+- perp_GTA_ratio: weighted Long/Short ration of Global Traders Positions

+### Option Data (Keys depend on the pranges and expiration_windows):
+- oi_option_puts_0: the dictionary of open interests of put options that expire today
+- oi_option_puts_0_5: the dictionary of open interests of put options that expire in 5 days
+- oi_option_puts_5_10: the dictionary of open interests of put options that expire between 5 to 10 days
+- oi_option_calls_0: the dictionary of open interests of call options that expire today
+- oi_option_calls_0_5: the dictionary of open interests of call options that expire in 5 days
+- oi_option_calls_5_10: the dictionary of open interests of call options that expire between 5 to 10 days

+# Interpretation

+Methematical interpretation of the highlighted features:

 ### Books - absolute quantity of order books for certain price levels at certain timestamp.
 - $P_i$: The price level at index $i$.